Ja-Tar/WTIP/README.md

 - [ ] Possibility to enter your own platform layout
 - [ ] Information whether the train is terminating
 - [ ] The information screen remains until the train departs

+# License

+All emojis designed by OpenMoji – the open-source emoji and icon project.
+License: CC BY-SA 4.0

+All other content is licensed under the GNU General Public License v3.0.